 3.5 DEPARTMENTAL OR WORK TEAM MEETINGS

 Refreshments (snacks) or meals may not be provided in conjunction with ordinary or recurring staff meetings lasting fewer than three hours.
 Refreshments of this nature are to be provided on a personal basis.
 However, if business necessity requires employees to meet during the lunch time period, the department head may authorize an exception.
 Judgment should be used to determine whether these expenses are reasonable and prudent as to the frequency and cost of such events.
 Departments must show on all invoices, receipts or other documents for such meals stating the “business purpose” and a list of those who attended.
 Certain circumstances may exist that warrant refreshments at a staff or workplace meeting, but must be done on a very infrequent basis.

-Purchase of Cash Cards such as prepaid debit cards are not to be used as gifts at any time but may be used as laundry cards and for students’ entrepreneur projects or anything like it upon the approval of the Purchasing Card Manager.
-A Cash Card Request Form must be submitted to Financial Services-Purchasing prior to any cash card purchase.
+Purchase of cash cards such as prepaid debit cards are not to be used as gifts at any time but may be used as laundry cards and for students’ entrepreneur projects or anything like it upon the approval of the purchasing card manager.
+A Cash Card Request Form must be submitted to Financial Services Purchasing prior to any cash card purchase.
 This request must include the business purpose and the amount of the cash card.
-It is also required that the cash card is reconciled to match the dollar amount purchased by submitting a report to firstname.lastname@example.org.
-Any unreconciled amount within 2 months of purchase must be reimbursed by the cardholder.
+It is also required that the cash card is reconciled to match the dollar amount purchased by submitting a report to email@example.com.
+Any unreconciled amount within two months of purchase must be reimbursed by the cardholder.